MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/rest/csharp.md

 ## Next steps

-- For a more in depth web app example, see the [Autosuggest tutorial](../../tutorial/autosuggest.md).
+- For a more in depth web app example, see the [Autosuggest web app tutorial](../../tutorial/autosuggest.md).